mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 Manual
 ======

-The manual has been significantly expanded and reorganized.
-Chapter 7 describing mne_analyze has been added.
-Chapter 12 contains instructions for analyzing the sample data set provided with the software.
-Useful background material is listed in Chapter 13.
-Almost all utility programs are now covered in the manual.***do we need to remove all "chapter" references?***
+The manual has been significantly expanded and reorganized. :ref:`ch_interactive_analysis`describing mne_analyze has been added. :ref:`ch_sample_data` contains instructions for analyzing the sample data set provided with the software.
+Useful background material is listed in :ref:`ch_reading`.
+Almost all utility programs are now covered in the manual.

 General software changes
 ========================